python/devguide/developers.rst

 and why.

 The first entry starts in April 2005.
 In keeping with the style of Misc/NEWS, newer entries should be added to the top.
-Entries should include the initials of the project admin who made the change or granted access.
+Entries should include the name or initials of the project admin who made the change or granted access.
 The procedure for adding or removing users is described in :ref:`altering-access`.

 Note, when giving new commit permissions, be sure to get a contributor agreement from the committer.
 See http://www.python.org/psf/contrib/ for details.
-When the agreement is signed, please note it in this log.
-SSH keys of the committer should be sent to hgaccounts@python.org.
+Commit privileges should not be given until the contributor agreement has been signed and received.

 This file is encoded in UTF-8.
 If the usual form for a name is not in a Latin or extended Latin alphabet, make sure to include an ASCII